linuxmobile/memex/README.md

 Mostly intended for agents to use via skill.
 Intended workflow is to ask agent about a previous session & then it can narrow things down & retrieve history as needed.

-Includes a TUI for browsing sessions.
+Includes a TUI for browsing, finding and resumign both Claude Code & Codex CLI sessions.

 ![memex tui](docs/tui.png)